m273d15/google-java-format/README.md

 configured in `Window > Preferences > Java > Code Style > Formatter > Formatter
 Implementation`.

+#### Running with Java 11

+Starting with the release `1.8`, the `google-java-format` plugin requires Java 11 or later to run.

+As a result, you will have to run Eclipse with Java 11 or higher to use the plugin.
+A guide on how to set the JVM for your local Eclipse instance is given on [the Eclipse wiki](https://wiki.eclipse.org/FAQ_How_do_I_run_Eclipse%3F#Find_the_JVM).

 ### Third-party integrations

 *   Gradle plugins